-- SCHLANGER, BEDI, SHAPIRO, BRANHAM, INCARCERATION AND THE LAW, CASES AND MATERIALS (10th ed.). - 2024 UPDATE MEMO TO INCARCERATION AND THE LAW (available from Canvas site) - Any additional assignments will be available for download from the course's Canvas site.
+- SCHLANGER, BEDI, SHAPIRO, BRANHAM, INCARCERATION AND THE LAW, CASES AND MATERIALS (10th ed.). - Any additional assignments will be available for download from the course's Canvas site.
 Please be sure to register for the Canvas course and have any required materials with you in print or easily accessible electronic form in class.
 You are responsible for checking your Canvas page and the email connected to the page on a regular basis for any class announcements or adjustments.